redyf/redyf/README.md

 ## About me 📜
-Hi, I'm Mateus Alves, a DevOps Engineer & Computer Science student focused on building reliable infrastructure and automating deployment processes.
+Hi, I'm Mateus Pereira, a DevOps Engineer & Computer Science student focused on building reliable infrastructure and automating deployment processes.
 I work with infrastructure as code, cloud technologies, and create efficient workflows that improve development and operations integration.

 ## Technical Skills 🛠️
 ### DevOps & Cloud